The Top 10 FAQs About Compressed Air – Fun Facts About Compressed Air

 What is compressed air made of?

 Compressed air is made of the same air you breathe in and out, but that air is compressed into a smaller size and kept under pressure.
-When you take atmospheric air and then physically force it into a smaller volume, the molecules take up less space; the air is compressed.
+When you take atmospheric air and physically force it into a smaller volume, the molecules take up less space; voila, the air is compressed.

 Atmospheric air and compressed air are both made up of: